ducla5/proxy-utility/README.md

     ```
 - agruments:
   - -i or --input-file: Proxy file to check.
 Default is proxies.txt
-  - -ob or --out-banned: File to write banned proxies to (banned)').
+  - -ob or --out-banned: File to write banned proxies to (banned).
 Default is banned.txt
-  - -of or --out-good: File to write good proxies to (not banned)').
+  - -of or --out-good: File to write good proxies to (not banned).
 Default is good.txt
-  - -ef or --error-file: File to store errored out proxies').
+  - -ef or --error-file: File to store errored out proxies.
 Default is error.txt
-  - -t or --timeout: 'Timeout for requests to servers.').
+  - -t or --timeout: 'Timeout for requests to servers.
 Default is 5s

 ## Customize servers to check:
  - Replace server you need to work with in file servers.txt.
 One per line